automl/amltk/CONTRIBUTING.md

 with some additional utilities from [`pytest-coverage`](https://pytest-cov.readthedocs.io/en/latest/) for code coverage and [`pytest-cases`](https://smarie.github.io/python-pytest-cases/) for test structure.

+!!! note "Just"

+    In general, you should prefer to run `just test`

 In general, writing a test and running `pytest` to test the whole library should be sufficient.
 If you need more fine grained control, such as only testing a particular test, please refer to [this